pwong-it/Project-Machi-Koro/README.md

     -   :white_check_mark: Explanations of the technologies used
     -   :white_check_mark: A couple paragraphs about the general approach you took
     -   :white_check_mark: Installation instructions for any dependencies
-    -   Link to your user stories – who are your users, what do they want, and why?
+    -   :white_check_mark: Link to your user stories – who are your users, what do they want, and why?
     -   :white_check_mark: Link to your wireframes – sketches of major views / interfaces in your application
     -   :white_check_mark: Link to your pitch deck – documentation of your wireframes, user stories, and proposed architecture
     -   Descriptions of any unsolved problems or major hurdles you had to overcome

 ### Technical Requirements (Minimum Viable Product)
 -   The Game will need to be able to finish with one winner being determined.
--   Game will be 2-4 players
+-   :white_check_mark: Game will be 2-4 players
--   Ability to input Player names at the start
+-   :white_check_mark: Ability to input Player names at the start
 -   Two of the original 4 landmarks cards to be created.
 -   Landmark cards will not have any abilities.
 Only first to purchase them all is enough to determine winner.
 -   Only Blue Cards to be created and in play.
--   Game can be played locally on one computer.
+-   :white_check_mark: Game can be played locally on one computer.
 -   Finishing the game will display the winner.
 -   Only 1 dice to be in play.
 -   Only cards up from 1-6 will be purchasable.
 Some modifications to cards may be required for MVP.